Living in Indy

 Let your imagination run wild down the halls of the largest children’s museum in the world.
 Located just minutes from downtown, The Children’s Museum of Indianapolis features five floors of fun and interactive learning that are thrilling for all ages.
 The new Sports Legends Experience combines indoor and outdoor exhibits so guests can run, dive, jump, putt, and play year round!

-Comprising several venues on Butler University’s campus, the Butler Arts Center features both collegiate and professional performances.
-BAC’s largest venue, Clowes Memorial Hall, hosts Broadway in Indianapolis that brings Broadway-level productions to the Midwest.
+Comprising several venues on Butler University’s campus, the Butler Arts and Event Center features both collegiate and professional performances.
+BAEC’s largest venue, Clowes Memorial Hall, hosts Broadway in Indianapolis, which brings Broadway-level productions to the Midwest.
 Also, don’t miss showstopping collegiate performances like Butler Ballet’s The Nutcracker as the next generation of professionals grace the stage.

-Located downtown in White River State Park, the Indianapolis Zoo is a 64-acre accredited zoo, aquarium, and botanical garden that’s sure to make animal lovers giddy!
+Located downtown in White River State Park, the Indianapolis Zoo is a 64-acre accredited zoo, aquarium, and botanical garden.
 The zoo is divided by ecological systems, so visitors can take in the sights, sounds, smells, and, of course, animals in every environment.
 Approximately 250 species can be seen in these numerous biomes, so go pay them a visit!

 Indianapolis Public Library